jbrukh/gpt-jargon/README.md

 ## Unit Testing

-You can run unit tests on Jargon by using the Jargon procedure specified in `tests.txt`.
+You can run unit tests on Jargon by using the Jargon procedure specified in `tests.jarg`.
 Running tests should make Jargon work better.
 There is also some more info about running unit tests [in this article](https://jake.mirror.xyz/6j-KetfRE4kQRyI2-Xf2JsP4UL-DPKi20WhOVbWT2dE).

 ## Syntax Highlighting